Types of weathering

 Physical

-The greater the temperature difference during the day, the faster the weathering process takes place.
-The next step in mechanical weathering is the ingress of water into the cracks, which, when frozen, increases in volume by 1/10 of its volume, which contributes to even greater weathering of the rock.
+The greater the temperature difference during the day, the faster the weathering process.
+The next step in mechanical weathering is the entry of water into the cracks, which, when frozen, increases in volume by 1/10 of its volume, which contributes to even greater weathering of the rock.

 "Arch" in Utah (USA), an example of mechanical weathering

-If blocks of rocks fall, for example, into a river, then there they are slowly grinded and crushed under the influence of the current.
+If blocks of rocks fall, for example, into a river, then they are slowly worn down and crushed under the influence of the current.
 Mudflows, wind, gravity, earthquakes, volcanic eruptions also contribute to the physical weathering of rocks.
-Mechanical crushing of rocks leads to the transmission and retention of water and air by the rock, as well as a significant increase in surface area, which creates favorable conditions for chemical weathering.
+Mechanical grinding of rocks leads to the passage and retention of water and air by the rock, as well as a significant increase in surface area, which creates favorable conditions for chemical weathering.
 As a result of cataclysms, rocks can crumble from the surface, forming plutonic rocks.
-All the pressure on them is exerted by the lateral rocks, because of which the plutonic rocks begin to expand, which leads to the disintegration of the upper layer of the rocks.
+All the pressure on them is exerted by side rocks, due to which the plutonic rocks begin to expand, which leads to the scattering of the upper layer of rocks.

 Chemical